Skip to Main Content

 Berber & Islamic Period Expertise

-Specialists in Berber tribal dress, Andalusian-Moroccan court fashion, Ottoman-era costume, French Protectorate period wardrobe, and biblical/ancient costume for Morocco's frequent epic productions.
+Pros in Berber tribal dress, Andalusian-Moroccan court fashion, Ottoman-era costume, French Protectorate period wardrobe, and biblical/ancient costume for Morocco's frequent epic shoots.

 ACT 03